pyalarmdotcom/alarmdotcom/README.md

 3. Your automations may be buggy.
 4. This code may be buggy.
 It's written by volunteers in their free time and testing is spotty.

-You should use Alarm.com's official apps, devices, and services for notifications of all kinds related to safety, break-ins, property damage (i.e.: freeze sensors), etc.
+You should use Alarm.com's official apps, devices, and services for notifications of all kinds related to safety, break-ins, property damage (e.g.: freeze sensors), etc.

 Where possible, use local control for smart home devices that are natively supported by Home Assistant (lights, garage door openers, etc.).
 Locally controlled devices will continue to work during internet outages whereas this integraiton will not.